atka66/ssd-remaster/README.md

 ### Other

-* Align railgun crosshair to the correct position
+* [ ] Align railgun crosshair to the correct position
+* [ ] Consider using 3D model for MovingPlatform actor instead of sprite

 ## Suggested editing tools